King’s Alliance With AFSCME President Jerry Wurf

 Read the fifth installment here.

-Our next post will go into more detail about the Memphis sanitation workers’ strike.
+Our next post details the Memphis sanitation workers’ strike.